pksilen/vitja-service/README.md

   - timestampIso8601Utc
   - timeZoneIso8601
   - text
+- If db initialization in main.ts fails, try in loop for initialization and collect error metris
 - GDPR logging
   -audit log should go to separate server
 - Own remote service function executor (Http)